shichao-an/notes/docs/bd/ch1.md

 #### Scaling by sharding the database

 As your application continues to get more and more popular, and again the database gets overloaded.
-Your worker can’t keep up with the writes; adding more workers to parallelize the updates doesn’t help; the database is clearly the bottleneck.
+Your worker can't keep up with the writes; adding more workers to parallelize the updates doesn't help; the database is clearly the bottleneck.

 The approach is to use multiple database servers and spread the table across all the servers.
 Each server will have a subset of the data for the table.
 This is known as [**horizontal partitioning**](https://en.wikipedia.org/wiki/Partition_(database)) or [**sharding**](https://en.wikipedia.org/wiki/Shard_(database_architecture)).
 This technique spreads the write load across multiple machines.